nitroxplunge/bluealliance/README.md

 # bluealliance

-bluealliance is a node.js wrapper for TheBlueAlliance's web API thaat is optimized for scouting software.
+bluealliance is a node.js wrapper for The Blue Alliance's web api that is optimized for scouting software.

 ## Installation